 He has been the drama critic of The Guardian newspaper since 1971, is drama critic for Country Life magazine and has written frequently for the New York Times.
 He is a regular contributor to radio and television programmes and was a former presenter of the BBC Radio 4 arts programmes 'Kaleidoscope' and 'Critics' Forum'.
 His books include biographies of the playwrights Tom Stoppard, Alan Ayckbourn and Harold Pinter.

 One Night Stands: A Critic's View of Modern British Theatre (1993, re-issued 2001) is a collection of his reviews for The Guardian.
 He has also edited Stage and Screen Lives (2001), a collection of biographies of personalities from the film and theatre worlds written for the Dictionary of National Biography.

 Michael Billington lives in London.
-His latest book is State of the Nation: British Theatre since 1945 (2007).
+His latest book is 101 Greatest Plays: From Antiquity to Present (2015).

 'Criticism, to me, is not the last word: simply part of a permanent debate about the nature of the ideal theatre’, Michael Billington stated in One Night Stands: A Critic’s View of Modern British Theatre (1993).